-multiple point codes when you have two site features (such as the edge of pavement and a sidewalk) that intersect.
-As you can see in Figure 8 there are two points where a sidewalk meets the edge of pavement.
+multiple point codes when you have two site features (such as the edge of

+Figure 8 there are two points where a sidewalk meets the edge of pavement.
 In Figure 9, you can see the descriptions we used so we could have Field to Finish process points 5 and 6 as part of both the EP and SW linework entities.